Disclaimer: Naruto does not belong to me. Not even a little bit.

 "Is that how it goes?"
 I whispered, feeling a strong sense of loathing at the situation.

 "In most cases the bijuu would need to be placed inside a newborn, but because of our Uzumaki genes, we are capable of holding the bijuu with our chakra networks fully developed," Grandmother responded.
-"Kushina will become the new guardian, and I will die."
+"Kushina will become the new ward, and I will die."

 I lowered my head, my hands curling into fists.
 My emotions were thrown into turmoil and I felt physically sick.
 "Do you… have you decided when…?"